 The master program in East European Studies begins once a year for first-year students in the winter semester.
-Applications are welcome from April 15 to May 31.
-For 2022, the deadline was extended again till August 15.
-Early applicants will receive the notice of admission by the end of July.
+Applications are welcome from April 15 to August 15.
+Early applicants will receive the notice of admission before the deadline.

 Higher semesters apply from July 01 to August 15 for the winter semester and from January 01 to February 15 for the summer semester.

 The admission regulations from the Official Gazette 5/2018 apply (in German).